BILLY KOULMENTAS - INTERVIEW

-MDN: So it was your grandparents who came with their children to this country.
+MDN: So it was your grandparents who came with the children.

-BK: It was to escape the second world war in Greece.
+BK: Correct.
+It was to escape the second world war in Greece.
 So I’m thinking about ’43, ’44, give or take.
-I’m not sure but I know it was during that process.
+I’m not sure.

 MDN: Billy did they know anyone when they came here?